sushrut111/react-grpc-web/README.md

+Read my [blog](https://medium.com/@kasturesushrut/how-to-use-grpc-with-react-450283592188) to follow the tutorial on ReactJS + gRPC!

 # Use grpc web with react (simple example)
 ## Write a .proto file to define the contract for the RPC (This file is already present!)
 ```